openssl s_client

 -cert_chain

-A file containing trusted certificates to use when attempting to build the client/server certificate chain related to the certificate specified via the -cert option.
+A file or URI of untrusted certificates to use when attempting to build the certificate chain related to the certificate specified via the -cert option.
+The input can be in PEM, DER, or PKCS#12 format.

 -build_chain

-Specify whether the application should build the certificate chain to be provided to the server.
+Specify whether the application should build the client certificate chain to be provided to the server.

 -pass arg

-the private key password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+the private key and certificate file password source.
+For more information about the format of arg see openssl passphrase-options.

 -verify depth